skjolber/json-log-filter/README.md

  * Remove (prune) whole subtrees
  * Skip or speed up filtering for remainder of document after a number of anonymize and/or prune hits

-Limitations:

- * Path matching assumes input document field names are not (unexpectedly) encoded using codepoints (like \u00AB) for regular characters.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## License